-Vitalik Buterin conceptualized Ethereum with a vision to decentralize the world.
-His goal was to build a platform for developers to write programs on the blockchain.
+Vitalik Buterin envisioned Ethereum as a platform for developers to write programs on the blockchain.
 To accomplish his goal he used similar Blockchain designs & protocols as that of Bitcoin’s and improvised it to support applications beyond currency issuance.

 Anyone across the globe can connect with Ethereum blockchain to develop a program and can maintain the current state of the network, hence the term “World Computer”.

 It can basically create a programmable contract directly between peers.